varad-comrad/Workflow/README.md

 - workflow java => javaproj.py
 - workflow rust => rustproj.py

+Others:
-Eventually projects will also be created through their kind (data science, web app, API development, etc) Possibly will become a vscode extension as well Possibly manage .NET projects as well
+- Eventually projects will also be created through their kind (data science, web app, API development, etc)
+- Possibly will become a vscode extension as well
+- Possibly manage .NET/Node projects as well
-Possibly (unlikely) manage C/C++ projects
+- Possibly (unlikely) manage C/C++ projects
+- Study possibility of integration with docker
+- Study possibility of auto-installing pyenv, if not yet installed

+## REQUIREMENTS:

+- Python3.10+
+- For Python projects:
+    - virtaulenv (conda or poetry in the future)
+    - pyenv